 Subfascial

 Some surgeons talk about a subfascial pocket.
-The only difference between this and a subglandular pocket is that the thin (1 mm or less) tissue covering the front surface of the pectoralis major muscle, the “pectoralis fascia”, is elevated off the muscle and left attached to the underside of the breast tissue.
-In my opinion, and that of others, preserving this thin, gossamer layer of tissue affords no specific advantages over a subglandular approach alone.
+The only difference between this and a subglandular pocket is that the thin (1 mm or less) tissue covering the front surface of the pectoralis major muscle, the "pectoralis fascia", is elevated off the muscle and left attached to the underside of the breast tissue.
+In my opinion, and that of others, preserving this thin, gossamer layer of tissue seems to result in a superior appearance to the breast.

 Subfascial implants (with implant shown under the muscle fascia shown as a blue line) – LAT ©2011 Mark Epstein, MD, FACS